binary-cats/laravel-mailgun-webhooks/README.md

 Route::post('webhooks/mailgun/{configKey}', 'BinaryCats\MailgunWebhooks\MailgunWebhooksController');
 ```

-If this route parameter is present the verify middleware will look for the secret using a different config key, by appending the given the parameter value to the default config key.
+If this route parameter is present verify middleware will look for the secret using a different config key, by appending the given the parameter value to the default config key.
 E.g. If Mailgun posts to `webhooks/mailgun/my-named-secret` you'd add a new config named `signing_secret_my-named-secret`.

 Example config might look like: